 Huw also works on the TRACK project investigating the risk of airborne viral transmission on public transport.
 This work involves measurement campaigns, CFD simulations and the development of simple risk models.

 Other interests include the use of Gaussian plume models for urban pollution dispersion modelling.
-As part of the PMCOST project Huw is leading Imperial’s involvement in a model comparison of ADMS and AERMOD.
+As part of the PMCOST project Huw is leading Imperial’s involvement using ADMS to investigate the impact of local scale measures on air quality.
 He also led a project funded by the Atmospheric Dispersion Modelling Liaison Committee (ADMLC) assessing the suitability of Gaussian plume models for the modelling of near-field dispersion.

 Huw completed his PhD in fracture mechanics at the University of Manchester where he developed an innovative method for the fast solution of crack propagation in structures.